 Additional Support in Reading Across the school

 We have specific reading materials to encourage reluctant readers and an interactive reading resource called ‘Lexia’ which target children work independently on both at school and at home.
 Some children receive additional 1-1 reading support on a weekly or daily basis depending upon their individual needs.
-Target children also receive additional support with developing their reading through ‘Reading Buddies’ (key stage 2 children) and ‘Reading Rangers’ (parent volunteers).
+Target children also receive additional support with developing their reading through ‘Reading Buddies’ (key stage 2 children) and ‘Reading Rangers’ (family volunteers).